sminq/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-paymentOrderId | true | The appointment id for which payment is done. paymentMode | true | payment mode for appointment. paymentGatewayId | true | the gateway transaction id. paymentStatus | true | the payment status returned by gateway.
+paymentOrderId | false | The appointment id for which payment is done. (will be null for ForcePayment queue) paymentMode | true | payment mode for appointment. paymentGatewayId | true | the gateway transaction id. paymentStatus | true | the payment status returned by gateway.